 If the incident is of sufficient size or complexity the State Emergency Operations Center (SEOC) may be activated.
-The SEOC coordinates state organizations and OKVOAD involved in the incident/disaster response and recovery.
+The SEOC coordinates state organizations and Oklahoma Volunteer Organizations Active in Disasters (OKVOAD) involved in the incident/disaster response and recovery.
 The OKC MACC requests assistance and resources from the SEOC.
 The SEOC requests Federal assistance and resources and coordinates activities with the Federal Emergency Management Agency (FEMA) Region 6 Headquarters in Denton, TX.